 - Took a quick inventory of the available broadcasting gadgets.
 Since we were to spend the week on the road, heavy equipment was not really an option.

-- Made an editorial calendar pulling all pre-planned blogging, PR and status updates with call to action activities.
+- Made an editorial calendar pulling all pre-planned blogging, PR, and status updates with a call to action activities.

 - Made sure I covered all the basics with the rest of administrative and logistical matters before I left for the UK.
 (One needs to have time to focus on the live coverage)